Contributor: Jay Gregorio. Lesson ID: 13255

 W = 10 N * 0.5 m

-You may encounter problems where the work done is given, and you are asked to determine the amount of force or the displacement of the object.
+You may encounter problems where the work done is given, and you are asked to determine the amount of force or the object's displacement.

 For these situations, all you have to do is rearrange your equation: